Best Phones Under $800

 Overall

 The RedMagic 11 Air takes the top spot as the best overall option, pairing flagship-tier processing power with a remarkably light build that sets it apart physically from heavier competitors.
 For those who prefer iOS, the Apple iPhone 17 delivers a strong balance of performance and long-term software support.
-The Nothing Phone (3) stands out for camera performance, while the OnePlus 15R earns its place with one of the best displays available at this price.
+The Nothing Phone (3) stands out for camera performance, while the Honor 600 earns its place with one of the best displays available at this price.

 Whether you need a capable all-rounder or want to optimize for a specific feature like photography or screen quality, the picks here reflect measurable strengths across the sub-$800 segment.
 A budget-conscious option from Nothing also appears for those looking to spend well under $500 without sacrificing too much.